South American Coach of the Year

 The South American Coach of the Year (Entrenador del año en Sudamérica) is an annual association football award presented to the best coach of a club or national team in South America over the previous calendar year.
 The award has been presented by Uruguayan newspaper El País since 1986.

 The award goes to any coach/manager of a South American club or national team, regardless of the coaches' nationality.
 Argentine coaches have won the award the most, with 21 wins by 12 different coaches.
 With five awards, Argentine Carlos Bianchi is the most decorated awardee.
 The Argentina and Colombia national teams are the sides that produced most wins, with 5 each.
-The current winner is Portuguese Artur Jorge, manager of Botafogo in 2024.
+The current recipient is Brazilian Filipe Luís, manager of Flamengo in 2025.